Short Hills Wildlife Management Area

-Short Hills Wildlife Management Area is a 4232 acre Wildlife Management Area (WMA) in Rockbridge and Botetourt counties, Virginia.
+Short Hills Wildlife Management Area is a 4232 acre Wildlife Management Area (WMA) located in Rockbridge and Botetourt counties, Virginia.
 It covers approximately 10 mi of ridgeline along the Short Hills range.

 History

-Short Hills Wildlife Management Area was acquired by the Virginia Department of Game and Inland Fisheries (VDGIF) in July 2010, after the land was first secured by two non-governmental conservation organizations.
-Half of the WMA was initially purchased by the Virginia Outdoors Foundation, who paid $3 million for a portion of the tract before donating the land to VDGIF.
-The other half was first purchased by the Wildlife Foundation of Virginia; that parcel was subsequently purchased by VDGIF for $3 million, using Pittman–Robertson Federal Aid funds.
+Short Hills Wildlife Management Area was acquired by the Virginia Department of Game and Inland Fisheries (VDGIF) in July 2010, after the land was initially secured by two non-governmental conservation organizations.
+Half of the WMA was first purchased by the Virginia Outdoors Foundation, which paid $3 million for a portion of the tract before donating the land to VDGIF.
+The other half was first purchased by the Wildlife Foundation of Virginia; that parcel was subsequently acquired by VDGIF for $3 million, utilizing Pittman–Robertson Federal Aid funds.

 Although the acquisition was praised by conservation groups due to the parcel's protection of wildlife habitat and water resources, some members of the public vocally criticized the purchase due to the land's rugged nature and limited accessibility for public walk-in hunting.
 The long and often narrow area includes a single 1 mi stretch of land bordering public roads; the remainder is landlocked by private property.